 Route Grade Votings

-16m.
-The long crack; the major feature of the buttress proves to be an awkward customer.
+The long crack that is the major feature of the buttress proves to be an awkward customer and quite high in the grade.
 A slippery layback or awkward jamming start (5a?) leads to a tricky wide section off the ledge and another wide section to enter the upper crack.
-Escape out left at the top.
-Quite high in the grade, but despite what other guides say, it has never been HVS!
+Escape out left at the top or move right for the extended reach of the short Direct Finish, HVS 5a.

 Login to your ROCKFAX account to add your comments - Search for comments.

 A really fun route, except for the start which is uncharacteristicly difficult and polished to boot.
 Don't let it put you off though, the rest of the route is well worth it.

 start seemed to be a straightforward lay back to me...entry into the crack following that seemed far trickier.

 i agree with matt, the bottom is a bastard. hwvr the reat of the route is good. the mantleshelf at the top of the crack felt a bit commiting, you have to use a typical gritstone rounded break. lovely!

 I thought the start was probably the hardest part especially since the far wall is quite polished making smearing for the layback harder.
 The gear is consistent and good.
 A very good climb but I'm not sure about its tag of being the hardest VS in the Peak.

 I think I must be the only one to jam the start.
 Definitely the hardest VS I've climbed, and I definitely don't think it's HVS.

 Great route right to be among the top of VS 4c , didn't find the opening crack that bad (layback)gaining the final crack towards the top was the crux for me.